ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     Watching them is just a wasting of time and life.

 ???question "Did you watch too much TV when you were a child?"
-    Well, I did not watch too much TV when I was a child.

-    My parents are quite strict with me, and they only allow me to watch tv at certain times.

-    For example, I couldn't watch TV before I finished my homework;

-    and I have to earn the time of watching TV by doing chores at home.
+    Well, yes, I think.

+    Every day after I finished my homework, I will watch TV for the entire evening.

+    However, I do think I learn a lot from watching TV.

 ???question "Do you think children nowadays watch too much TV?"
     Of course, at least for some of them.